jacebenson/cedar/docs/docs/tutorial/chapter4/deployment.md

 # Deployment

-The whole reason we started building Redwood was to make full-stack web apps easier to build and deploy on the Jamstack.
+The whole reason we started building Cedar was to make full-stack web apps easier to build and deploy on the Jamstack.
 While technically we already deployed in the previous section, it doesn't actually work yet.
 Let's fix that.

 ### Git